jvfe/wikidata_panglaodb/README.md

 * **manuscripts**: Manuscripts for this research project, each manuscript is a submodule of a GitHub repository that uses [Manubot](https://github.com/manubot/manubot).

 * **improvements**: One-use code, creating Wikidata items from PanglaoDB's metadata and improving existing items.
+Subdiretories:
+    * **go2cell**: Prototype of a shiny app to match go terms to cell types.
+As of 14 november 2020, it is running [here](https://lubianat.shinyapps.io/go2cell/).

 Software-related directories, they are structured similarly to a Python package: